 To make sure you’re on a secure page, check to see that the URL for the page begins with “https://” and not “http://.”
 That “s” lets you know the site is secure.
 Most browsers will also show a lock icon in the lower-right corner of the browser window to let you know you're on a secure site.

 Another good tip from the BBB cautions shoppers only to pay for online purchases with a credit card—as opposed to a wire transfer or other non-plastic payment method.
 Federal laws let you dispute an item on your credit card bill if you don't receive your purchase.
 Plus, many credit card providers also have ‘zero liability’ policies, meaning you're off the hook if a bad guy gets your credit card and starts using it.

 Also, don’t forget to make sure that your computer’s security and antivirus software are up to date before you start your Cyber Monday shopping.
 That way, if you do end up on a malicious site, you’ve already taken steps towards having the best possible protection against any attempts to download or execute viruses on your machine.

 The bottom line?
-Cyber Monday is a great time to take advantage of deals.
-Just remember to rely on your own common sense and secure shopping tips when taking advantage of sales!
+Cyber Monday is a very good time to take advantage of deals.
+Just remember to rely on your common sense and secure shopping tips when taking advantage of sales!